SearchWP Blog

 Here are just some other useful things you can do with SearchWP:

-• Search tracking: Ever wondered what searches visitors make on your site?
+• Search Tracking: Ever wondered what searches visitors make on your site?
 SearchWP gives you insights about search activity on your site in a few clicks, so you can get new content ideas and meet your audience’s needs.

-• Seamless WooCommerce integration: By default, WordPress search ignores WooCommerce product details, so it’s harder for your customers to find a product they’re looking for.
+• Seamless WooCommerce Integration: By default, WordPress search ignores WooCommerce product details, so it’s harder for your customers to find a product they’re looking for.
 Using SearchWP, you can make any WooCommerce custom fields searchable, including product attributes, tags, and reviews.

 Let’s see how you can use SearchWP to add a search bar with a shortcode in minutes.